Spain in Our Hearts: Content

 Hochschild discusses the impact Texaco chairman, Torkild Rieber, had on the civil war.
 Rieber was sympathetic to fascist regimes and illegally supplied cheap oil on credit to the Nationalists in direct violation of the American arms embargo.
 Hochschild explains how Stalinist repressed the non-communist leftists and anti-Stalinist POUM members, which in turn disillusioned many of the American volunteers.
 George Orwell was inspired by the experience to write Homage to Catalonia, and anti-Stalinism was a key theme in his later works such as Animal Farm and Nineteen Eighty-Four.

 Hochschild points out that Hitler and Mussolini used the Spanish Civil War to test out weapons and strategies that they would later employ in World War II.
-This includes the 1937 bombing of Guernica which was the first ever aerial bombing of civilians by a military air force.
+This includes the 1937 bombing of Guernica, which was among the first times new advancements in the technology of aerial bombing were put into practice.
 Hochschild concludes that Western intervention would have prevented the Nationalist victory in the civil war, but ultimately would not have prevented World War II.
 The book's final chapter details Merriman's death, with quotes from his widow's letters, and ends with an American woman travelling in 2012 to an old battleground site to honor her uncle's death in 1938.